Choosing the Right Breast Implant Size for You

 Things to consider when choosing your ideal breast implant size and important things to note

-Breast size is very subjective, what's large for one individual is medium or even small for another.
-This is one of the reasons there isn't a one size fits all approach to breast enlargement surgery.
+Breast size is very subjective.
+What's large for one individual is medium or even small for another.
+This is one reason why there isn't a one size fits all approach to breast enlargement surgery.

 - Your figure, body type and height